usnistgov/OSCAL/docs/prose/catalog-xml.md

 * References (optional).
 These are specified using the &lt;references> and &lt;ref> elements.
 * Subcontrols (optional).
 An OSCAL *&lt;subcontrol>* is very similar to an OSCAL &lt;control> in its composition.
 A &lt;subcontrol> is an enhancement to a &lt;control>; it extends a &lt;control> and is dependent on that &lt;control>.
 * Control components (optional).
 An OSCAL *&lt;component>* element can contain properties, hypertext links, control parameters, and other content.

-#### &lt;section> and &lt;group> elements
-Catalogs may use &lt;section> elements for catalog partitioning and *&lt;group>* elements to reference related controls or control groups. *&lt;group>* elements may be titled and have their own properties, statements, parameters, references, etc., which are inherited by all members of the group.

-#### &lt;framework> and &lt;worksheet> elements
-The *&lt;framework> element* is used to define a formal framework.
-OSCAL also offers the *&lt;worksheet> element*, which is used to define an informal, ad hoc framework.
-The expectation is that the &lt;framework> element will be used when a standards organization or other formal body wants to define a published framework, while the &lt;worksheet> element will be used by organizations creating frameworks for their own use.

-##### &lt;component> element
-A &lt;framework> element or &lt;worksheet> element may contain *&lt;component>* elements.
-A component references one or more controls.
-This provides a way to organize the contents of a framework.

 ## The Declarations Object